A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Roll Call Vote

 Generally, decisions are made in the House by a voice vote.
-When two members demand it, however, roll call is taken and the division of yays and nays is entered into the minutes of the House (Hansard).
+When two members demand it, however, roll call is taken and the division of yays and nays is entered into the minutes of the House (Journals).
 When a roll call vote is demanded, the bells are rung until the Speaker is satisfied that all members wishing to vote are in their seats, then he or she directs the Clerk to call the roll.

 A decision on the procedural acceptability of a matter before the House by the Speaker or Chairman of Committees and Deputy Speaker.
 Rulings range from reminders to members not to speak out of turn to complex questions of parliamentary privilege and may serve as precedents for future proceedings.
 Rulings can only be challenged through an appeal to the House through a Notice of Motion.